Adolescence, Mental Health and the Developing Mind

 Summaries of the 11 projects awarded by UKRI are here (PDF, 872KB).

-There will be a number of workshops and webinars to share information about the programme, bring the community together and support calls for funding.
+There will be a number of further workshops and webinars to share information about the programme, bring the community together and support calls for funding.

 Workshops will be open to all those interested in attending, including academic researchers, third sector organisations, industry, patients and the public, unless otherwise stated in the call text.